-Note that "\B" stands for "bit reduction".
-The logical unit is also used to compare A to zero for conditional branching.
+Note that "B" stands for "bit reduction" though it is also a mnemonically convenient reminder that B is the input to these single operand functions.
+The logical unit is also used to compare (A!=B) and (A!=0) for conditional branching.